Jim Davidson: Business

 Davidson has several business interests.
 He set up a company which bought or leased several seaside theatres or piers, including the Winter Gardens building in Great Yarmouth, which was converted into a nightclub.
-He lost £700,000 on a pantomime production of Dick Whittington and after a meeting with the Inland Revenue in 2003, he sold the company.
+He lost £700,000 on a pantomime production of Dick Whittington, and after a meeting with the Inland Revenue in 2003, he sold the company.

 Armed forces and charity

-Davidson has entertained British Armed Forces, and is currently chairman of the British Forces Foundation charity, which aims to promote the wellbeing and esprit de corps of service personnel.
+Davidson has entertained the British Armed Forces, and is currently chairman of the British Forces Foundation charity, which aims to promote the wellbeing and esprit de corps of service personnel.
 Davidson was awarded the OBE in the 2001 New Year Honours List for his services to charity.

 Davidson is a Freemason and a long-standing member of the Westminster City Council Lodge No. 2882.
 He was formerly also a member of the Chelsea Lodge No. 3098 (whose members are all entertainers) but has resigned; he was the founding Worshipful Master of British Forces Foundation Lodge No. 9725 on its formation in 2000.

 Taxation and bankruptcy

-On 27 August 2003, after a meeting with the Inland Revenue, Davidson claimed he spent £10,000 a week on back taxes, commission to agents, maintenance and school fees, and a £2.2 million mortgage: "My problem is money – I used to earn five times as much as I do now, but I still pay the same maintenance, school fees and commission to agents," he told Radio Times magazine.
+On 27 August 2003, after a meeting with the Inland Revenue, Davidson said he spent £10,000 a week on back taxes, commission to agents, maintenance and school fees, and a £2.2 million mortgage: "My problem is money – I used to earn five times as much as I do now, but I still pay the same maintenance, school fees and commission to agents," he told Radio Times magazine.

 On 6 July 2006, having failed to keep up payments on a £1.4 million back tax bill that he had reduced to £700,000, Davidson was declared bankrupt.

 Online career

 In spring 2020, Davidson launched his own YouTube channel, where he presented short videos each week, giving his take on the recent news events, and sharing his opinion on news stories and events of the day.
 The channel was launched at the start of the COVID-19 pandemic and subsequent lockdown in the United Kingdom.

-Davidson continues to upload short videos, usually on a daily basis.
-Since the current lockdown measures have been put into place in England, he has named his daily uploads as "Lockdown Diary" since December 2020.
+Davidson continued to upload short videos, usually on a daily basis.
+In December 2020, after lockdown measures were put into place in England, Davidson named his daily uploads "Lockdown Diary".

-By the autumn of 2020, Davidson's online career expanded further when he launched Jim Davidson TV, his own dedicated website and a forerunner to his business venture named "Ustreme", which launched in November 2020 and replaced Jim Davidson TV.

 Controversies

-Throughout his career, Davidson has made jokes about women, ethnic minorities, homosexuals and disabled people in his stand-up act, which has made him a subject of frequent criticism.
+Throughout his career, Davidson has made jokes about women, racial and ethnic minorities and gay people in his stand-up act, which has made him a subject of criticism.